 How DWI Nondisclosure Works

-It used to be impossible in Texas to seal a DWI, making it difficult for some people to find jobs and pass background checks, but now that has changed.
-This change is because of recently passed Texas House Bill 3016, allowing for the nondisclosure of convictions for first-time criminal defendants.
+It used to be impossible in Texas to seal a DWI.
+This made it difficult for some people to pass background checks, which made it hard to receive loans or impress prospective employers.
+However, Texas law has changed because of Texas House Bill 3016, which allows for the nondisclosure of convictions for first-time criminal defendants.
 Thanks to this new regulation, first-time offenders have the chance to seal their DWI records.

-Although this law was first enacted in 2017, it applies retroactively to DWI cases before this time, as well.
-If you have had a DWI hanging over your head for years now, you now have options to move forward that you may not have had at the time of your arrest or conviction.
+Although this law was first enacted in 2017, it applies retroactively to DWI cases before this time as well.
+If you have had a DWI hanging over your head for years, you now have options to move forward that you may not have had at the time of your arrest or conviction.

 When You Are Eligible for DWI Nondisclosure

-If you are eligible for a nondisclosure, you can seek one in the years after your completion of probation.
-If you were sentenced to probation, you may be eligible to seek nondisclosure two to five years after you successfully complete your probation sentence.
+If you are eligible for a nondisclosure, you can seek one in the years after you complete your probation period.
+If you were sentenced to probation, you may be eligible to seek nondisclosure two to five years after you successfully complete your sentencing period.
 If you were sentenced to jail time (including time served), then you may be eligible for DWI nondisclosure three to five years after completing your sentence.

 For a legal consultation, call 713-225-1900